 SlickVPN is known for its dedication to security and anonymity.
 Slick Networks, Inc. is their recognized corporate name, but they have a rather complex business structure to help protect their customer’s identity.
 They have many layers of offshore holding companies, operating companies, and subsidiary holding companies to help protect their interests.
 Their main company is located out of the United States, and they have an operational business in Nevis.

 If you’re less interested in convoluted privacy measures and more interested in watching Netflix, SlickVPN might not be the right choice for you.
-I found its unblocking abilities to be patchy at best and would always choose a more reliable service like NordVPN or ExpressVPN instead.
+I found its unblocking abilities to be patchy at best, you might be better off with one of the best VPNs for Netflix.

 SlickVPN owns all its DNS servers, so you don’t have to worry about them sharing your information with a third party.
 They are located in over forty-five different countries, and they have over a hundred and twenty-five gateways available.
 They have gateways in Austria, Australia, Brazil, Belgium, Bulgaria, Chile, Canada, Denmark, Czech Republic, Germany, France, Hungary, Hong Kong, Indian, Iceland, Ireland, Indonesia, Italy, Israel, Latvia, Japan, Luxembourg, Liechtenstein, Malaysia, Macau, New Zealand, Netherlands, Norway, Poland, Panama, Portugal, Romania, Republic of Kosovo, the Russian Federation, South Africa, Singapore, Sweden, Spain, Taiwan, Switzerland, Thailand, Turkey, Ukraine, the United States, and the United Kingdom.